BrooklynCISDept/brochures/_UndergradContent/DataScienceMinor.markdown

 tag: undergrad
 sequence: 85
 ---
-The CIS Department offers a minor in Data Science.
+The CIS Department offers a minor in Data Science as an interdisciplinary minor together with the Mathematics department.
 The minor requires 18-19 credits.
 Courses taken to satisfy major requirements may also be used to satisfy requirements of the Minor in Data Science.

 Prerequisite requirements for the minor:
-MATH 1201, 1206, 2101;
+MATH 1201, 1206, 2101; CISC 1215
-CISC 1215

 {::options parse_block_html="true" /}
 <div class="callout">